hanishmaturu/password-strength-tester/README.md

 | Combination of small letters,numbers and symbols (or) capital letters,numbers and symbols | 8 |
 | Combination of small letters,capital letters,numbers and symbols | 10 |

-# Score
+Score:
-Based on password entered,the score will be determined according to the above table
+Based on password entered,the score will be determined according to the above table.

+# Password Strength
+if the score is
+- Less than 3 then password is WEAK.
+- it is greater than 3 and less than 7 then password is MEDIUM.
+- Greater than 7 then password is STRONG.
 # Insights of entered password
-By observing  the password, we can know that how many characters and what kind of characters are present.By this observation we can predict the strength of the password.

 ## Rules to make a strong password
 - The password should contain more than 7 characters.
 - It mustn't contain only one type of characters.